hharryyf/cptraining2021/README.md

 Just remember the string only contains 2 types of characters, if you try to solve a general problem 'A' - 'Z' then you are dead. https://codeforces.com/contest/1238/problem/D

+23. SPPC 2020 problem B (dp, line sweep, range tree) This problem is exactly the same as NWERC 2019 problem H, just write out the equation of dp and use the same trick to maintain it.
+I'm completely confused on why we haven't solve that in contest.